rgb-archive/spec/01-rgb.md

 	* either the hash of an UTXO in the form `SHA256D(TX_HASH || OUTPUT_INDEX_AS_U32)` to send an *UTXO-Based* tx or the index of the output sent to the receiver to send an *Address-Based* tx;
 * Optional meta-script-related meta-data;

-The proof is hashed and a commitment to the hash is included in the transaction, in this case using an `OP_RETURN`.
+The proof is hashed and a commitment to the hash is included in the transaction.

 ### Color Addition
 [expand]